Chevy 4.8L Vortec Common Engine Problems – Vortec 4800 V8

 The engine knock sensor sits on the intake manifold and is responsible for sensing vibrations caused by the engine.
 The knock sensor, as you could guess, functions to detect and prevent engine knock.
 If you ever hear a “knock” or “ping” noise on your 4.8 vortec, it’s likely engine knock which is caused by pre-detonation.

 The sensors responsibility is to detect this knock and then alter the ignition and engine timing to prevent it from continuously happening.
-On the 4.8 Vortec, the knock sensor is known to go bad or become faulty and throw check engine lights.
+The knock sensor is known to go bad or become faulty and throw check engine lights.
 When you have a faulty knock sensor, the engine thinks it needs to alter timing despite there being no timing issues, which can lead to a number of performance issues.

 Fortunately, if you have a faulty knock sensor, the solution is usually as simple as replacing it.
 The knock sensor is about $50 and is a relatively easy DIY.